sypsyp97/AutoCitation/README.md

 4. Click "process" to process your text
 5. Use the copy buttons to copy the cited text or BibTeX entries

+## Acknowledgements

+AI can be a powerful tool for generating citations, but it is important to verify the results and ensure that the citations are accurate and appropriate.
+This tool is intended to assist with the citation process, but it is not a substitute for careful research and review of the sources.

 ## License